emcgon/SimplePopup/README.md

   </body>

   <script>
-    SimplePopup("div#simplepopup",         // This is the element to insert the pop-up after ["error",],   // A list of optional classes to apply to the popup "This is an error-message",  // The (HTML) content to place into the popup 5000,         // Automatically remove the popup after this many milliseconds (optional, defaults to 5000) false)        // Remove all other popups in the same position before displaying this (options, defaults to false)
+    SimplePopup("div#simplepopup",         // This is the element to insert the pop-ups into ["error",],   // A list of optional classes to apply to the popup "This is an error-message",  // The (HTML) content to place into the popup 5000,         // Automatically remove the popup after this many milliseconds (optional, defaults to indefinite) false)        // Remove all other popups in the same position before displaying this (options, defaults to false)
   </script>
 </html>